-IV.
-ANNUAL BASELINE CAPITAL SPENDING LEVELS

-- 2 Q. Does the Company propose annual baseline capital spending levels over the life of - 3 EnergizeNJ?
+1 IV.
+ANNUAL BASELINE CAPITAL SPENDING LEVELS 2 Q. Does the Company propose annual baseline capital spending levels over the life of 3 EnergizeNJ?
+4 А. Yes.

-- 4 A. Yes.
 In accordance with N.J.A.C.
-14:3-2A.3(a) & (b) and 14:3-2A.5(b)(6), the Company - 5 proposes substantial annual baseline capital spending levels of the Program period as set - forth in Schedule DIG-1 (Amended).
-The proposed annual baseline capital spending level - was established using a five-year historical average of base capital expenditures.
-The more - 8 specific components of the Company's proposed baseline spending levels are found in - 9 Schedule DIG-2. - 10 Q. Does the Company propose to maintain, within its baseline capital expenditures, - capital expenditures on projects similar to those in the Program that amount to at - least ten percent of the approved IIP (see N.J.A.C.
-14:3-2A.2(c))? - 13 A. Yes.
-In accordance with the II&R Rules, ten percent of the amounts proposed for the - Program are for the Company to maintain, within its baseline capital expenditures, capital - expenditures on projects similar to those in EnergizeNJ.
-JCP&L has historically - undertaken capital investments in project types similar to those selected for the Program - 17 (although in this case driven by the Circuit of the Future vision) and the Company has - included in its forecasted base capital, an amount equal to 10% of the total proposed - 19 Program capital expenditures, as reflected in Schedule DIG-3 (Amended), or \$82.4 million - 20 (as per Schedule DIG-1(Amended) for investments in projects similar to EnergizeNJ, and - consistent with the Circuit of the Future vision, which is intended to serve as a roadmap or - guide for future capital spending.
-That said, the II&R regulations and the Program - 23 generally have provided an opportunity for JCP&L to accelerate certain future planned
+14:3-2A.3(a) & (b) and 14:3-2A.5(b)(6), the Company 5 proposes substantial annual baseline capital spending levels of the Program period as set 6 forth in Schedule DIG-1 (Amended).
+The proposed annual baseline capital spending level 7 was established using a five-year historical average of base capital expenditures.
+The more 8 specific components of the Company's proposed baseline spending levels are found in 9 Schedule DIG-2.
+10 0 Does the Company propose to maintain, within its baseline capital expenditures 10 v Does the Company propose to maintain, within its baseline capital experiments, 11 capital expenditures on projects similar to those in the Program that amount to at 12 least ten percent of the approved IIP (see N.J.A.C.
+14:3-2A.2(c))?
+13 A. Yes.
+In accordance with the II&R Rules, ten percent of the amounts proposed for the 14 Program are for the Company to maintain, within its baseline capital expenditures, capital 15 expenditures on projects similar to those in EnergizeNJ.
+JCP&L has historically 16 undertaken capital investments in project types similar to those selected for the Program 17 (although in this case driven by the Circuit of the Future vision) and the Company has 18 included in its forecasted base capital, an amount equal to 10% of the total proposed 19 Program capital expenditures, as reflected in Schedule DIG-3 (Amended), or \$82.4 million 20 (as per Schedule DIG-1(Amended) for investments in projects similar to EnergizeNJ, and 21 consistent with the Circuit of the Future vision, which is intended to serve as a roadmap or 22 guide for future capital spending.
+That said, the II&R regulations and the Program 23 generally have provided an opportunity for JCP&L to accelerate certain future planned

 1 work and move forward reliability, resiliency, and safety benefits to customers.
 Schedule 2 DIG-1 (Amended) sets forth the projected annual breakdown.
 Such baseline capital 3 amounts will be expended in the normal course of business and recovered in a future base 4 rate proceeding.
 Costs associated with projects undertaken as baseline capital expenditures 5 will not be subject to the accelerated recovery mechanism for Program expenditures 6 proposed by the Company.

-- Q. Have you provided the Company's projected annual capital expenditure budget for a prospective five-year period, identified by major categories of expenditures (see N.J.A.C.
-14:3-2A.5(b)1)? - 10 A. Yes.
-Please refer to Schedule DIG-1 (Amended), specifically the program years of June 2024 to June 2029. - 12 Q. Have you provided the Company's actual capital expenditures over the past five 13 years, identified by major categories of expenditures (see N.J.A.C.
-14:3-2A.5(b)2)? - 14 A. Yes.
-Please refer to Schedule DIG-2, specifically years 2018 to 2022. - 15 Q. Has the Company included in its Program filing an engineering evaluation and report 16 identifying the specific projects included, the in-service dates, and benefits of 17 EnergizeNJ (see N.J.A.C.
-14:3-2A.5(b)3)? - 18 A. Yes.
+7 Q. Have you provided the Company's projected annual capital expenditure budget for 8 a prospective five-year period, identified by major categories of expenditures (see 9 N.J.A.C.
+14:3-2A.5(b)1)?
+10 A. Yes.
+Please refer to Schedule DIG-1 (Amended), specifically the program years of June 11 2024 to June 2029.
+12 Q. Have you provided the Company's actual capital expenditures over the past five 13 years, identified by major categories of expenditures ( see N.J.A.C.
+14:3-2A.5(b)2)?
+14 A. Yes.
+Please refer to Schedule DIG-2, specifically years 2018 to 2022.
+15 Q. Has the Company included in its Program filing an engineering evaluation and report 16 identifying the specific projects included, the in-service dates, and benefits of 17 EnergizeNJ ( see N.J.A.C .
+14:3-2A.5(b)3)?
+18 A. Yes.
 As discussed earlier, the Amended Engineering Report describes in detail the specific 19 projects included in EnergizeNJ, project cost estimates, project timing, project objectives, 20 and the results of a cost benefit analysis.
 See Appendix A.